Writing on something I'm shamed into being silent about

-A note from New Notions Magazine Editor: After our screening of I, Daniel Blake on Monday August 28, an audience member was so moved by the film that she responded by writing an article, from her own experience.
+A note from New Notions Editor: After our screening of I, Daniel Blake, an audience member was so moved by the film that she responded by writing an article.
 We reached out to her (Sarah Wright) to ask if we could publish it in our magazine, this was her response.

 It took so much to write the article and to be public about something we are persistently shamed into being silent about, but I'm so glad I did.
 I'm feeling a lot less alone.
 Without seeing the film, I honestly don't think I would have found the strength to put it into words.